DuongAnhTran/Lycoris/README.md

 ## Installation:
 1. Clone the repo: `git clone https://github.com/DuongAnhTran/Lycoris.git`
 2. Open the files in Xcode
-3. Change the application's signings based on intended use (Either simulation or Apple devices)
+3. Change the application's signings based on intended use (Either simulation or Apple devices.
+Please choose no signing if the app is going to run on a simulation)
 4. Build and run the application.